kairosity/mp4-lionize/README.md

 ### *As the application creator and Lionize business stakeholder I want to be able to...*
 - Create and maintain a user-friendly platform allowing business owners, stakeholders and employees to easily see and understand the services on offer.
 - Ensure that the application is as accessible as possible to include as wide a variety of users as possible.
+- Accept online one-off and recurring payments from users.
 - Increase Lionize's client base and profits through use of the website and associated ease of online orders.

 # Strategy